Decomposing ROE involves expressing net income divided by shareholders’ equity as the product of component ratios.

 Four-Component Disaggregation of ROA

-The financial performance, as disaggregated through a four-component DuPont analysis, reveals a generally improving trend in Return on Assets (ROA) over the observed period.
-This improvement is driven by a combination of factors, notably increasing EBIT margin and asset turnover, partially offset by changes in tax and interest burdens.
-A detailed examination of each component follows.
+The financial performance, as indicated by the four-component DuPont analysis, reveals a generally positive trend in Return on Assets (ROA) over the observed period.
+This improvement is driven by a combination of factors, notably increasing EBIT margin and asset turnover, partially offset by fluctuations in tax and interest burdens.
+The period between March 2022 and December 2025 demonstrates a clear progression in profitability and efficiency.

 - Tax Burden